Commenced May 9, 1999. Vice postulator: Sr. Giuliana Accornero. Proposer: Fr. Fokcinski Hieronim, S.I.

 Studied medicine, then responds to Lord's call

 She had a kindness which came from her Salesian loving-kindness and from the simplicity of Mornese.
-The Polish children had a nickname for her: mateczka, mum.
+The Polish children had a nickname for her: mateczka, mom.

-In 1922 Sr Laura went on a journey with five other Sisters to Rozanystok, to found a House for war orphans.
+In 1922, Sr. Laura went on a journey with five other Sisters to Rozanystok, to found a house for war orphans.
 They put the place in order and it took in 80 children - very poor and disorderly.
 They turned the place into one big happy family.
-One of the unfortunate little ones said: "I had a serious intestinal disorder and Mother Laura - everyone called her mateczka - looked after me as if I was her own duaghter.
-She was like a mother to everyone but took special care for those who were the poorest or even retarded".
+One of the unfortunate little ones said: "I had a serious intestinal disorder and Mother Laura - everyone called her mateczka - looked after me as if I was her own daughter.
+She was like a mother to everyone but took special care of those who were the poorest or even retarded."

-The local inspector from the government was so impressed he indicated he would send them a further two hundred orphans.
+The local inspector from the government was so impressed, he indicated he would send them another two hundred orphans.
 The Government and well-to-do families offered what was needed and the Daughters of Mary Help of Christians increased in numbers, blessed by the Lord.
 They opened a novitiate and new orphanages.

 Stayed in Poland during the war